 Cut your fabrics into squares.
 I cut mine approximately 5” square.
 That allows for 1” seam allowances on each side.
 You can cut your muslin batting about 4" square, especially if you don't want the muslin fabric to show in your "rags".
 Create a "sandwich" with three fabrics - the back, the batting and the top.

 I think it's easier if you just assemble all of the "sandwiches" for your quilt all at once.
 Now you're ready to quilt.
 You are going to sew an X across each sandwich.
 I recently saw a quilt where the quilter used one of the decorative stitches on her sewing machine.
 She used the "leaf" stitch which is probably on even the most basic sewing machine.
 Make sure you are using a heavier needle for this project, because as you start sewing the squares together, it can be tough on your machine if you aren't using a heavy needle by then.
-I think I used the heaviest needle for knit fabrics, but in retrospect, I may try to use a needle for denim when I sew flannel squares together (not for making the X).

 Here's a great trick I picked up online.
 As you are sewing one side of the X, take the opportunity to sew more than one square.
 As you sew from corner to corner, have the next sandwich ready to pick up a corner as you finish the diagonal on the other.
 This will make a "flag" or "banner" effect where your squares are linked together.
 That way, you don't have to stop and cut the thread every time you sew a single square.